 In a Chapter 13 bankruptcy case, Bankruptcy Code § 1322(b)(2) permits a debtor to modify or the rights of a mortgagee (called a "cram-down"), but not if the mortgagee's claim is "secured only by a security interest in real property that is the debtor's principal residence" (emphasis added).
-Prevailing case law suggests that the debtor cannot modify a residential mortgage under Chapter 13 solely because the mortgage also contained an assignment of rents, and that modification of a residential mortgage can occur only if the transaction covered collateral not implicitly related to the mortgage loan.
+Prevailing case law suggests that the debtor cannot modify a residential mortgage under Chapter 13 solely because the mortgage also contained an assignment of rents, and that modification of a residential mortgage loan.
 See In re Fernandos, 402 F.3d 147 (3d Cir.

 2005) ("[T]he grant of an interest in rents does not render the claim secured by anything other than the real property.
 Therefore, the protections of § 1322(b)(2) still apply to a mortgage in New Jersey where the debt is also secured by rents.").
-Consistent with this view, Section 4(a) should not deprive the residential mortgagee of its protection from cram-down under § 1322(b).
+Consistent with this view, Section 4(a) should not deprive the residential mortgage of its protection from cram-down under § 1322(b).